aridoza/foundational-java/Concurrency/concurrency1.md

 #### Step 1

-First, we imported the `LocalTime` class, which is a convenient class for capturing time information and has nothing to do with threading itself.
+First, we imported the `LocalTime` class, which is a convenient class for capturing time information and has nothing to do with threading itself:

 ```java
 import java.time.LocalTime;